bastienyoussfi/astro-blog/src/content/posts/cache-servers.md

 ## The Art of Cache Invalidation

-Phil Karlton famously said there are only two hard things in computer science: cache invalidation and naming things.
+Phil Karlton famously said **there are only two hard things in computer science: cache invalidation and naming things**.
 After accidentally serving week-old data to a client because of aggressive caching, I can confirm the first part is absolutely true.

 **Cache invalidation is about knowing when your cached data is no longer valid and needs refreshing**.
 The simplest approach is TTL or Time-To-Live, where content expires after a set duration.
 But this means you might serve stale content until expiry, or unnecessarily refetch fresh content.